Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: Exact solutions to , , , and

-In $C(t)$ and $D(t)$ the leading order corrections, which come only from the single integrals in (\ref{eq:def_of_c(t)}) and (\ref{eq:def_of_d(t)})) up to $O(t^3 \log{t})$ are:
+In $C(t)$ and $D(t)$ the leading order corrections, which come only from the single integrals in (\ref{eq:def_of_c(t)}) and (\ref{eq:def_of_d(t)})) up to $O(t^3 \ln{t})$ are:

 where $\gamma_{EM}$ is the Euler-Mascheroni constant, which is approximately 0.577.
-Surprisingly, the same short time expressions have been found in Appendix C of \cite{HCsCsB}.
-Thus, the short time behaviour of the coefficients at $T=0$ is not influenced by the weak coupling limit approximation.
+Surprisingly, the same short time expressions were found in Appendix C of \cite{HCsCsB}.
+Thus, the short time behavior of the coefficients at $T=0$ is not influenced by the weak coupling limit approximation.